sigmod/sqlpp/document.md

     Field     ::= "."
 Identifier
     Index     ::= "[" ( Expression | "?" ) "]"

 Components of complex types in ADM are accessed via path expressions.
-Path access can be applied to the result of an SQL++ expression that yields an instance of such a type, e.g., a record or list instance.
+Path access can be applied to the result of an SQL++ expression that yields an instance of  a complex type, e.g., a record or list instance.
 For records, path access is based on field names.
-For ordered lists, path access is based on (zero-based) array-style indexing.
+For ordered lists, path access is based on (zero-based) array-style indexes.
 SQL++ also supports an "I'm feeling lucky" style index accessor, [?], for selecting an arbitrary element from an ordered list.
-Attempts to access non-existent fields or list elements produce a null (i.e., missing information) result as opposed to signaling a runtime error.
+Attempts to access non-existent fields or out-of-bound list elements produce a missing.

 The following examples illustrate field access for a record, index-based element access for an ordered list, and also a composition thereof.